isomerpages/moe-westspringsec/_character-excellence/Co Curricular Activities/Volleyball.md

 Our school participated in the 2022 ‘B’ and ‘C’ Division Boys, West Zone Games (round robin format).

+Click [here](https://youtu.be/0tcFW8EahWM) to find out more about the CCA.

 For more information, please email us at [westspringss@moe.edu.sg](http://westspringss.moe.edu.sg/).